teddywing/office-cheets/README.md

 isn’t in Google Drive, you aren’t able to open it in the Google editor.

-This extension adds a button to Microsoft Word, Microsoft Excel, and Microsoft Powerpoint attachments in Google Chat.
+This extension adds a button to Microsoft Word, Microsoft Excel, and Microsoft PowerPoint attachments in Google Chat.
 Clicking the button uploads the attachment to your Google Drive, and opens it in a new tab using Google Docs.